 Cover Photo: Design an album cover that resonates with the music's genre, lyrics, or emotional undertones.
 Visual elements should evoke the auditory experience, extending the album cover as an embodiment of the music itself.

 Advertising: Develop visuals that stir the emotions and themes conveyed through the music.
-Employ imagery in alignment with the artist's brand and style, accompanied by snippets of lyrics to establish a profound connection.
+Employ imagery aligned with the artist's brand and style, accompanied by snippets of lyrics to foster a profound connection.

 4. Plays: